IoTDevEnvExamples/DevKitKeywordSpotter/README.md

 ## Try other models

 The model used in the above sample app was training using the tutorial [Training audio keyword spotter with pytorch](https://microsoft.github.io/ELL/tutorials/Training-audio-keyword-spotter-with-pytorch/).
 You can also use one of the pre-trained models already published to the [Speech Commands Model Gallery](https://microsoft.github.io/ELL/gallery/speech_commands_v0.01/).
-The featurizer.S and classifier.S were compiled from the [GRU 100 RunnerBean](https://github.com/Microsoft/ELL-models/tree/master/models/speech_commands_v0.01/RunnerBean) model.
+The featurizer.S and classifier.S were compiled from the [GRU 110 Roselle](https://github.com/Microsoft/ELL-models/tree/master/models/speech_commands_v0.01/Roselle) model.

+**Note:** because these models were only trained on the [speech commands dataset](http://download.tensorflow.org/data/speech_commands_v0.01.tar.gz) and nothing else, they cannot deal with words outside the list of 30 keywords.
+So you may see a lot of false positives if you record gibberish.
+Eliminating false positives requires training on a much larger dataset.

 ## Compiling a model for MXCHIP